CoastalSedimentTransport/ForeshoreTool/README.md

 ## Getting Started
-**Install Dependencies**: Ensure you have Python and required packages, as well as ArcPRO installed. :
+**Install Dependencies**: Ensure you have Python and required packages, as well as ArcPRO installed